openebs/website/docs/main/concepts/mayastor.md

 By comparison, most pre-CAS shared everything storage systems are widely thought to impart an overhead of at least 40% and sometimes as much as 80% or more than the capabilities of the underlying devices or cloud volumes.
 Additionally, pre-CAS shared storage scales in an unpredictable manner as I/O from many workloads interact and complete for the capabilities of the shared storage system.

-While Mayastor utilizes NVMe-oF, it does not require NVMe devices or cloud volumes to operate, as is explained below.
+While Mayastor utilizes NVMe-oF, it does not require NVMe devices or cloud volumes to operate.

 To learn more about Mayastor architecture, concepts and get started, please visit the user documentation published here in GitBook format: [mayastor.gitbook.io](https://mayastor.gitbook.io/).